Zenika/ZenCodingClub/dojo01/README.md

-# This project is a cloned version of David Gageot's legacy code presentation
+# This java project is a cloned version of David Gageot's legacy code presentation

 ## Your tasks